-Member of the Art Transparent Foundation of Contemporary Art.
-In the years 1999–2005 she studied at the Faculty of Painting and Sculpture at the Academy of Fine Arts in Kraków and Wrocław.
-Winner of several competitions; among others: Award of the Mayor of Wrocław in the Eugeniusz Geppert 8th National Painting Competition, 2007.
-Author of texts on art.
-Since 2008, co-curator of the SURVIVAL Art Review.
-Laureate of the cultural award of Gazeta Wyborcza WARTO 2010, in the field of Visual Arts, scholarship holder of the program of the Adam Mickiewicz Institute
+She is a painter, curator and teacher at the Eugeniusz Geppert Academy of Art and Design in Wrocław.
+She is a member of the Art Transparent Foundation of Contemporary Art.
+In the years 1999–2005, she studied at the Faculty of Painting and Sculpture at the Academy of Fine Arts in Kraków and Wrocław.
+She has won several competitions, e.g. Award of the Mayor of Wrocław in the Eugeniusz Geppert 8th National Painting Competition (2007).
+She is an author of texts on art.
+Since 2008, she has been a co-curator of the SURVIVAL Art Review.
+She is a laureate of the Gazeta Wyborcza WARTO 2010 cultural award in the field of visual arts.
+She is also a scholarship holder of the “Polish culture in the world” program run by the Adam Mickiewicz Institute (2016).